ikikika/learning/asyncthunk/readme.md

 | d   | query string? | ?userId=    | -               | -            |
 | e   | method?       | get         | post            | delete       |
 | f   | body?         | -           | {title, userId} | -            |

+## After running mutations

+- need to decide if we need to refetch data
+- how to refetch data
+- how to use tags to prevent duplication of data
+- sometimes we might wanna invalidate tag based on results of mutation